embedded-systems-design/project_esd_website_source/content/posts/creating-a-new-project-in-cadence.md

+---
+title: Creating a new project in Cadence
+---

 **Creating a new project in Cadence**

 1. In Windows, open the Design Entry CIS program.
 This program allows you to edit schematics, and will be used to export a netlist describing your schematic into the PCB Editor.